Note: I get commissions for purchases made through links in this post.

 Conclusion about the Dometic CFX3 35 Cooler

 Current owners are overwhelmingly pleased with their purchase of the CFX3 35.
-Other sizes are available (as you’ll see if you click through to the Amazon page).
+Other sizes are available (as you’ll see if you click through to the Amazon page using the button below).
 They should all perform just as well as the 35 model.
+Models/capacities include the following.

-If you have a reliable power supply [link to GP] , you should be able to make good use of this electric cooler while camping or on any other trips where you want to take your own food along instead of eating at a restaurant.
+If you have a reliable power supply, you should be able to make good use of this electric cooler while camping or on any other trips where you want to take your own food along instead of eating at a restaurant.